PierfrancescoSoffritti/android-youtube-player/README.md

 ```

 ### YouTubePlayerTracker
-`YouTubePlayerTracker` is an utility provided by the library to easily keep track of a `YouTubePlayer`'s state.
+`YouTubePlayerTracker` is an utility provided by the library to easily keep track of a `YouTubePlayer`'s state and other information.

-`YouTubePlayerTracker` is a `YouTubePlayerListener`, in order to use it you need to add it as a listener to the `YouTubePlayer`.
+`YouTubePlayerTracker` is a `YouTubePlayerListener`, therefore in order to use it you need to add it as a listener to the `YouTubePlayer`.

-You can then use it to get the player's state and various information about the video that is being played.
+You can then use the tracker to get the player's state and various information about the video that is being played.

 ```java
 YouTubePlayerTracker tracker = new YouTubePlayerTracker();